HestHub/nix-config/blog.md

 ```

-Added the lines to config and did a `nixos-rebuild switch`, no problem detected, new generation created.
+I added the lines to the config and did a `nixos-rebuild switch`; I could not see any problems, and Nix compiled a new generation.
-But when i rebooted to test it, something wasn't quite right. the OS booted alright, and even logged in automaticly, but a second later i was kicked out it went back and forth like that.
+But when I rebooted to test it, something wasn't quite right.
+The OS booted all right, and I even logged in automatically, but a second later, the desktop kicked me out and logged me back in.
+And on and on it went.

-No worries, lets just reboot into the previous generation, and everything is as good as rain again.
+No worries.
+Let's reboot into the previous generation; everything will be as good as rain again.

-After some scanning around the forums i found a workaround:
+After some scanning around the forums, I found a workaround:

 ``` nix
   # Workaround for GNOME autologin: https://github.com/NixOS/nixpkgs/issues/103746#issuecomment-945091229